 To apply to the UIC College of Dentistry you should first submit the American Dental Education Association (ADEA) Centralized Application for Advanced Placement for International Dentists (CAAPID).

 After submitting the CAAPID application, please submit the UIC Supplemental Application.
-When applying online, please select the DMDAS application.
+Please apply to the 2018-2019 Cycle, General Application, Doctorate level, DMD Advanced Standing.

 International Credential Evaluation Fee